bbatsov/metaredux/_posts/2019-06-10-clojure-heroes.md

 Last, but not least - a very big "Thanks!" to Rich, Stu Halloway, Alex Miller, David Nolen and everyone else on Clojure(Script)'s team.
 There wouldn't be a Clojure community without you![^2]

 So, who are your nominees for the "Clojure Hero" award?
 Why don't you reach out to them and let them know how much you value their contributions to the Clojure community?
-I'm sure that small gesture is going to mean a lot to them!
+I'm sure this small gesture is going to mean a lot to them!

 [^1]: And you're certainly on mine.
 [^2]: I'm pretty sure they are on everyone's list. :-)